wmora/angular-espresso/README.md

 The typical usage would be:
 ```
 cake build
-cake run
+node app # or cake run
 ```
 ## Configuration

-There's no configuration for using Angular Espresso, all you need to do is clone/fork the project, install its dependencies with npm and run your node app.
+There's no configuration for using Angular Espresso, all you need to do is download the project, install its dependencies with npm and run your node app.

 Your .coffee files should be under the "app" folder.
 The project structure is the following: